 Damage to the brain and nervous system resulting from autoimmune response to gluten consumption can manifest in the form of seizures.

 Male children who develop with Celiac Disease have been found to attain a shorter stature than their peers.
 There is good news.
 For boys who have Celiac Disease that adhere to a gluten-free diet, ‘catch-up’ growth can occur.

-Celiac Disease has been associated with other serious problem, including hearing problems, inadequate nutrient absorption and early onset cardio vascular disease.
+Celiac Disease has been associated with other serious concern, including hearing concerns, inadequate nutrient absorption and early onset cardio vascular disease.
 Ultimately, if celiac disease is even suspected, a medical evaluation should be sought.

 What Can Be Done?

 As celiac disease is a gluten allergy, the easiest solution is to adopt a gluten free diet.
 Research shows that conditions of celiac disease are potentially reversible once a gluten free diet is adopted.
 Some people have also found additional support by taking probiotics to support their digestive system.